A biophysical model explains the spontaneous bursting behavior in the developing retina: Results

-\begin{itemize} \item \textit{How does SACs autonomous bursting stop?} Zheng et al. consider first isolated SACs (all synaptic connections are inactivated with a pharmacological cocktail).
+With our model, we are able to reproduce an experiment by Zheng et al. 2006 \cite{zheng-lee-etal:06}.
+The results of their experiment are shown in Fig \ref{Fig:P4}, left column (with the kind authorization of the authors), whereas the model results are presented in Fig \ref{Fig:P4}, right column.
+Our results are based on a bifurcation analysis in the plane $V_3 - g_K$, which reveals a wide region of parameters where bursting takes place.
+In Fig \ref{fig:HeatMapIBI_vs_gK_V3_theta1_sigma4_VL-72} we show, on the top left, the bifurcation diagram in the plane $V_3, g_K$ and on the top right, a heat map, similar to Fig \ref{Fig:HeatMapgCagK}).
+This map makes easier the interpretation of Zheng et al. experiment which mainly addresses the following questions: \begin{itemize} \item \textit{How does SACs autonomous bursting stop?} Zheng et al. consider first isolated SACs (all synaptic connections are inactivated with a pharmacological cocktail).
 While SACs are bursting spontaneously (i.e. without the influence of the other cells) at P4 (first row, left in Fig \ref{Fig:P4} ), this spontaneous activity disappears at P6 (second row, left).
-We can easily reproduce this observation (Fig \ref{Fig:P4} , first and second row, right) by moving from region C in the bifurcation diagram to another region.
-A simple transition to region A is obtained by decreasing the half-activation potential $V_3$ of the fast $K^+$ channels, leading to the saturation of SACs depolarization below $-20 mV$ observed in mature SACs.
+We can easily reproduce this observation (Fig \ref{Fig:P4} , first and second row, right) by moving from region C (fast oscillations) in the bifurcation diagram of Fig \ref{fig:HeatMapIBI_vs_gK_V3_theta1_sigma4_VL-72} to another region.
+For example, a simple transition to region A is obtained by decreasing the half-activation potential $V_3$ of the fast $K^+$ channels, leading to the saturation of SACs depolarization below $-20 mV$ observed in mature SACs.
 A concomitant variation of $g_K$ is also possible leading to stop bursting as well.
-To illustrate this scenario, we set $g_K=14$ and $V_3=-35 mV$ as an indicative example (see Fig \ref{Fig:P4}).
+To illustrate this scenario, we set $g_K=10$ nS and $V_3=-34$ mV as an indicative example (see Fig \ref{Fig:P4}).